jenneration/P3_JOT-write-it-all-down/README.md

  We wonder, have experiences, think up great ideas.
-Daily journaling about them _is a good thing.
+Daily journaling about them _is a good thing_.

 _![jotApp](./readmeimages/jot.png)